Eldersfield

 Eldersfield is a village and civil parish in the Malvern Hills district of Worcestershire, England.
+It had a population of 584 in 2021.

-It stands exactly ten miles east of Ledbury and ten miles north of Gloucester; this fact can be found on a milestone on the side of the B4211 road that runs through Corse Lawn.
+It stands exactly ten miles east of Ledbury and ten miles north of Gloucester; a fact marked by a milestone on the side of the B4211 road that runs through Corse Lawn.

 History

+Name

+The name Eldersfield derives from the Old English hyldresfeld meaning 'elder tree field', or possibly from Ealdheresfeld meaning 'Ealdhere's field'.

 Gadbury Camp

-The Iron Age fort of Gadbury Camp can be found in the parish, to the east of the village, on a hill overlooking the river valley of the Leadon and Severn.
+The Iron Age fort of Gadbury Camp is located in the parish, east of the village, on a hill overlooking the river valleys of the Leadon and Severn.
 It was surrounded by a single massive rampart, making it a rare "univallate" construction.
 The camp area is 10 acres, is 100m wide at its widest point and has 400m of ramparts.
-It was settled during the fourth century BC to first centuries AD, and would have been a place where subsistence and craft goods were redistributed.
+It was occupied from the fourth century BC to early centuries AD and likely served as a site for redistributing subsistence and craft goods.
 Finds at the site include an Iron Age statue and Roman coins.

 It is now a listed monument.